 Analysts’ recommendations and target prices

-Wall Street analysts expect an upside potential of 24.43% for Teva Pharmaceutical (TEVA), based on the company’s closing price on March 22.
-In 2019, analysts have revised the company’s target price downward twice, from $22.47 in January to $20.84 in February and to $20.32 in March.
+Wall Street analysts expect upside potential of 35.45% for Mallinckrodt (MNK), based on the company’s closing price on March 22.
+In 2019, analysts have revised the company’s target price upward twice, from $29.00 in January to $29.07 in February and to $29.92 in March.
 The current consensus analyst recommendation for the stock is “hold.”

-For the key growth drivers in fiscal 2019, see What Are Teva Pharmaceutical’s Key Growth Drivers in 2019?
+To learn about the key growth drivers for Mallinckrodt in fiscal 2019, check out What Could Drive Mallinckrodt’s Growth in Fiscal 2019.

-Of the 24 analysts covering Teva Pharmaceutical, two recommend a “strong buy,” three recommend a “buy,” 17 recommend a “hold,” and the remaining two recommend a “sell.”
-The highest target price estimate for the company is $30, and the lowest is $13.
+Of the 15 analysts covering Mallinckrodt, two recommend a “strong buy,” four recommend a “buy,” seven recommend a “hold,” and two recommend a “sell.”
+The highest target price estimate for the company is $42, and the lowest is $14.